LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 When you [add a knowledge base](knowledge-base-knowledge-bases.html#add-a-knowledge-base), you'll specify its language.

-When the exact match search is performed and an exact match is found, the knowledge base's language doesn't play a role.
-Whatever article is exactly matched is simply returned.
+When a text-to-text search is performed and a match is found, the knowledge base's language doesn't play a role.
+Whatever article is matched is simply returned.

-If no exact match is found, and therefore NLU is used to return a result, the knowledge base's language works differently based on how you've defined the knowledge base:
+When an NLU search is performed, the knowledge base's language works differently based on how you've defined the knowledge base:

 * If the knowledge base uses *knowledge base* intents, the knowledge base's language is used.
 In this case, only English and Spanish are supported.

 * If the knowledge base uses *domain intents*, the domain's language is used instead.
-In this case, the languages supported depend on the domain's NLU provider.
+In this case, the languages supported depend on the domain's [NLU provider](intent-builder-natural-language-understanding.html).